bamsa1989/Orphan/README.md

-# Orphan Management Syste by BAMSA
+# Orphan Management Syste by BAMSA AND OSMAN

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.1.